 Now, 52 years later, Jerusalem is a megalopolis with countless residential neighbourhoods on all the surrounding hills, schools, museums, courts, government offices, and a fast train and highway system connecting Jerusalem to all of Israel.

 Over the last few years, I had the tremendous good fortune to delve into

 Rabbi Shlomo Vilk of Jerusalem gave a zoom class on “Why the temple was destroyed.”
-The Rabbis of the Talmud said that the temple was destroyed by corruption and dissension among the ruling Jewish priesthood.
-The Rabbis, who abandoned Jerusalem and continued to study and share their legacy via the creation of the Talmud, preserved the Jewish canon.
+The Rabbis of the Talmud said the temple was destroyed by corruption and debate among the ruling Jewish priesthood.
+Nevertheless, the Rabbis, who abandoned Jerusalem and continued to study and share their legacy via the creation of the Talmud, preserved the Jewish canon.

-The classic statement is that the destruction of the temple was caused by violence and hatred among brothers (sinat hinam in Hebrew).
-The reconstruction of the temple will occur when the Jewish people can bring disparities together and treat every man as a brother.
+The classic statement is that the temple’s destruction was caused by violence and hatred among brothers (sinat hinam in Hebrew).
+The temple reconstruction will occur when the Jewish people can bring disparities together and treat every man as a brother.

-Last night, I got up at 4 am to watch this fantastic video about the miracle of the Six-Day War, and Jerusalem.
-It’s an hour-long, but it shares both the present and the history of Jerusalem.
+Last night, I got up at 4 am to watch this fantastic video about the miracle of the Six-Day War and Jerusalem.
+It’s an hour long but shares the present and Jerusalem’s history.
 I urge you to take the time to watch it.
-I think you will never again think of Jerusalem in quite the same way.
+You will never again think of Jerusalem in quite the same way.